oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 - ``user`` is used to specify the database user name as the value.
 - ``password`` is used to specify the reference to OCI Vault and secret as the value.
+- ``wallet_location`` is used to specify the reference to the OCI Vault and secret that contains the wallet as the value.
+This can only be used in node-oracledb Thin mode.
 - ``node-oracledb`` is used to specify the values of the node-oracledb specific properties.
 The properties that can be stored in OCI Object Storage include ``poolMin``, ``poolMax``, ``poolIncrement``, ``poolTimeout``,